JaqiKal/pixavibe/README.md

 - Ensure you have a requirements.txt file listing all project dependencies.
 - Set up necessary configuration variables in Heroku setting tab > Config Vars (eg. SECRET_KEY, DATABASE_URL, etc.).
 - In your app's 'settings.py' add Heroku to ALLOWED_HOSTS

+**Initial set-up**

+- Sign up for a [Heroku](https://heroku.com/) account at Heroku's website.
+- Download and install the Heroku Command Line Interface (CLI) to interact with Heroku from your local machine.
+- Or use Heroku Web interface.

 **Create Heroku App**